itsfuad/FCCIMPL/website/src/content/docs/basics/comments.md

 Comments are notes you write in your code for yourself and other programmers.
 They explain **why** you wrote the code a certain way, not just **what** the code does.

-The Ferret compiler completely ignores comments—they're purely for humans!
+The Ferret compiler completely ignores comments - they're purely for humans!

 ## Why Use Comments?